 It should be pointed out that the blob-pebble game has no obvious intrinsic value-its function is to serve as a tool to prove lower bounds on the resolution refutation space of pebbling contradictions.
 The intended structure of our lower bound proof for resolution space is that we want look at resolution refutations of pebbling contradictions, interpret them in terms of blob-pebblings on the underlying graphs, and then translate lower bounds on the price of these blob-pebblings into lower bounds on the size of the corresponding clause configurations.
-Therefore, we have two requirements for the blobpebbling price Blob-Peb(G):
+Therefore, we have two requirements for the blob-pebbling price Blob-Peb(G):

-- 1. It should be sufficiently high to enable us to prove good lower bounds on Blob-Peb(G), preferrably by relating it to the standard black-white pebbling price BW-Peb(G). - 2.
-It should also be sufficiently low, so that lower bounds on Blob-Peb(G) translate back to lower bounds on the size of the clause configurations.
+- 1. It should be sufficiently high, i. e., sufficiently similar to standard black-white pebbling price to enable us to prove good lower bounds on Blob-Peb(G), preferrably by making it possible to use lower bound proof techniques for BW-Peb(G) to obtain analogous bounds for Blob-Peb(G). - 2.
+It should also be sufficiently low, in the sense that it should take into consideration the way subconfigurations are obtained from clauses in resolution derivations, so that lower bounds on Blob-Peb(G) translate back to lower bounds on the size of the clause configurations.